SKanoksi/SBILL-SLURM/README.md

 + SLURM

 Note:
-1. When doing timely utilization reports, the --truncate option (from sacct) must be used for correctness.
+1. When doing timely net utilization reports, the -T, --trim, --trim-job or --truncate option (from sacct) must be used for correctness.
 2. AllocMem field does not follow the unit specified by --units.

 | Example:|